nilzc/Informatial-Retrieval-CS6200/HW2/README.md

 2. Create partial inverted lists for all terms in a single pass through the collection (to limit disk I/O).
     * Create one file for every 1000 docs.
 3. Merge partial lists to a final index.
+    * Merge two partial lists at a time.
     * In this step, maintain a file to remember each term's position in a partial list is very helpful.
     * So that you can read a file from a specific position with a certain length.